cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   home?: string;
 }
 ```
 Each one of the entities will be persisted into a separate KV index within an atomic transaction.
 Let's assume that user information has been collected from an HTML user-registration form and processed into `User`, `Address` and `Phone` model objects.
-Heres a function to insert that data into KV within a transaction:
+Here's a function to insert that data into KV within a transaction:
 ```ts
 function createUser(user: User, address: Address, phone: Phone) {
   const userId = crypto.randomUUID();